Moskvitch 408: Differences from M-412

-The 1969–1976 M-408 and the M-412 also had identical bodies, and the M-412 received the same changes as the M-408 did in 1969.
-Again, the only differences between them were the engines (1300 and 1500 cc respectively).
-This can make identification difficult since there are no external differences between the two cars.
-Usually, first series' M-412 had a "412" or "1500" badge at the rear, opposite of the Moskvich logotype or near the logo, depending on The version.
-Other had a 1500 or 412 sign on the front fenders near the doors or directly on the front grill.
-The 412 has sometimes mistakenly been referred to as the 408-1500, however such a name never existed.
+The 1970–1976 M-408IE and M-412IE also had identical bodies, and the M-412 received the same changes as the M-408 did in December 1969.
+Again, the only differences between them were the engines (1300 and 1500 cc respectively), which makes them impossible to distinguish, since from the facelift onward, all Moskvitch-408/412 sedans manufactured by AZLK always had a Latin "Moskvich" logo on the trunk lid, without the actual model number.
 Another difference was that the M-412's speedometer read up to 160 km/h while that of the 408 only reached 140 km/h.
-The gear lever of The first series of 412 was a column mounted type, because first M-412 series had a front bench and used the same gearbox as 408.
-Since late 1968, the lever was floor mounted because a newer gearbox was used to improve performances and make a better use of the new engine and bucket seats were adopted.
-By comparison, IZH 412 had the floor mounted gearbox and bucket seats from the very beginning of their series.
+The gear lever of the early M-412 was column-mounted, since it had a front bench and shared its gearbox with the M-408.
+Since late 1968, the lever was floor-mounted because a newer gearbox was used to improve performances and make a better use of the new engine and bucket seats were adopted.
+By comparison, the Izh Moskvitch-412 had the floor-mounted lever and bucket seats from its introduction.

-While in operation, the most notable difference between 408 and 412 is the sound of the engine, 412 being more silent and smooth than 408.
-Also, The exhaust pipe of 412 was slightly larger in diameter.
-First M-412 series, between 1967 and 1969 are a rare sight today, because they were manufactured in lower counts than M-408, and it was more expensive and barely exported as the UFA motor plant could not supply enough 412 engines.
-Moskvitch 408 had an oil bath air cleaner until the end of The series, even when this engine was passed to the 2138/2140 series.
-Moskvitch 412 had a dry type air cleaner, although first series, until late 1968 also had an oil bath air cleaner.
+While running, the most notable difference between 408 and 412 is the sound of the engine, 412 being more silent and smooth than 408.
+Also, the exhaust pipe of 412 was slightly larger in diameter.
+First M-412 series, between 1967 and 1969 are a rare sight today, because they were manufactured in lower numbers than M-408, and it was more expensive and barely exported as the Ufa motor plant could not supply enough M-412 engines.
+The Moskvitch-408 had an oil bath air cleaner until the end of the series, even when this engine was passed to the 2138/2140 series, whereas the Moskvitch-412 had a dry type air cleaner, although first series, until late 1968 also had an oil bath air cleaner.

-Also, in 1967 the "IZh-Moskvitch-412" came into production.
-For 1967, this car was a twin of the Moskvitch-412, built (like the IZh-Moskvitch-408 corresponding model) by the IZh military factory in Izhevsk.
-The Izh-412 were produced there between 1967 and 1976.
-Starting in 1971, a spin-off series called "Izh Comby" was developed in Izhevsk and independently exported to Moscow and the rest of the USSR.
-It featured a 5-door hatchback and a windowed 3-door "trip car" (based on the panel van) that were not included in the original lineup.
-Izh did not manufacture four headlights version, but retained the 1964 styling.
+In December 1966, the Izhevsk factory introduced the Izh Moskvitch-408, which was a badge-engineered copy of the M-408.
+It didn't last long and was discontinued in early 1968, soon after the Izh Moskvitch-412 entered production in December 1967.
+Izh never built any 408-engined Moskvitch models after that, all of its original designs (the Izh-2125 Kombi and the Izh-2715 series) used exclusively the UZAM-412 engine too.